deveel/deveel.webhooks/docs/send_webhooks/README.md

 This component doesn't provide any capabilities for managing subscriptions to event notifications, or to automate the notification of the events: see the Webhook Notification chapter for learning how to activate it.

+## Install the Required Libraries

+The overall set of libraries are available through [NuGet](https://nuget.org), and can be installed and restored easily once configured in your projects.

 ### Requirements

-To use the sender functions in your applications, without any other additional feature (eg. _subscription management_, _notifications_, etc.) you must install the foundation library `Deveel.Webhooks.Sender`.

-The library currently requires the `.NET 6.0` runtime to be installed in the system.
+The library currently suppots both the `.NET 6.0` and `.NET 7.0` runtimes.

+### Installing the Package

 You can do this by using the .NET command line on the root folder of your project